torvalds/linux/Documentation/driver-api/usb/usb.rst

     }

-Note that this behavior is intended to be used for informational and debug purposes.
+Note that this behavior is intended to be used for informational and de purposes.
 It would be more appropriate to use programs such as udev or HAL to initialize a device or start a user-mode helper program, for instance.